 - 5.9.8 What security testing has been performed on the solution?
 What was the outcome of the test?
-What commitment has been made to ongoing security testing? (this may include things like an IT Health Check on servers, a pen test on external interfaces, vulnerability scans on the servers) - 5.9.9 Commissum Cybersecurity were commissioned to undertake a penetration test of the NNS application and associated relevant interfaces.
+What commitment has been made to ongoing security testing? (this may include things like an IT Health Check on servers, a pen test on external interfaces, vulnerability scans on the servers) - 5.9.9 Commissum Cybersecurity were commissioned to undertake a penetration test of the NNS application and associated relevant interfaces, a summary report and Storm ID remediation report are included in this document and have been made available to the relevant internal security teams.